equalitie/bundler/README.md

 The `options` and `callback` arguments here are the same as they are for the `originalRequest` handlers.

-The `$` argument here is a [Cheerio](https://github.com/cheeriojs/cheerio#cheerio--) object loaded with the contents of the original document.
-It can be used in any way the library allows.
+The `originalDocument` argument here contains the content of the originally fetched document.

 The `response` argument is the response object provided by the call to `request` for the original document, which is an instance of